Hirevo/alexandrie/README.md

 Current state
 -------------

-- The core Cargo APIs are functional but not yet complete.
+- The core Cargo APIs are all functional.
-- The optional front-end is in active development.
+- The optional front-end is very usable, although still in active development.
-- Currently, generating tokens is done manually through the database.

 Things yet to do
 ----------------

 - [ ] Complete the front-end: in-progress
+- [x] Keywords: done
 - [x] Categories: done
-- [x] Crate yanking: done
+- [x] Crate (un)yanking: done
-- [ ] User management: in-progress
+- [x] User management: done
-- [ ] Crate versioning in DB (download counts, etc...): planned
+- [ ] Crate version tracking in DB (download counts per version, etc...): planned
-- [x] Database transactions everywhere (in a nicer way): done
 - [ ] Ability to re-render READMEs (to migrate themes): planned
 - [ ] Search by keywords or categories: planned
 - [ ] More `Store` implementors: planned